Disculpa, pero esta entrada está disponible sólo en Inglés Estadounidense. For the sake of viewer...

-Following the publication of the 2017 budget law in Portugal, the government will introduce postponed import VAT accounting in Portugal.
+Following the publication of the 2017 budget law in Portugal, the government will introduce import VAT changes permitting postponed tax accounting in Portugal.
 This mechanism allows businesses importing goods into the country to avoid the payment of import VAT at the border.
 Instead, import VAT is self-accounted in the periodic VAT return under the reverse charge mechanism.

 It is still not clear what will be the procedure to apply for postponed import VAT accounting.
 We expect the forms and further details to be published in the coming weeks.